Thoracic Mobility Exercises

 Several factors can contribute to reduced mobility in the thoracic spine, including:

-- Sedentary Lifestyle: Prolonged sitting, especially with poor posture, can lead to stiffness and decreased mobility in the thoracic region.
+• Sedentary Lifestyle: Prolonged sitting, especially with poor posture, can lead to thoracic stiffness and reduced mobility.

-- Poor Posture: Slouching or rounding the shoulders for long periods strains the thoracic spine and leads to immobility.
+• Poor Posture: Slouching or rounding the shoulders for extended periods strains the thoracic spine and can lead to immobility.

 How to Improve Thoracic Mobility